 Cheers for talking to us, Jonathan – it’s been a total pleasure.
 One more before we go.
 If you could go back in time and get a game you couldn’t find or afford at the time, what would it be?
 I never got to play NARCS which had what I thought was a brilliant cover but which made my Mum decide it might turn me into a drug dealer and ban me from having it!
 Same with Crack Down with that sinister Goat of Mendes on the box.
 To be fair to her though she had to suffer years of being driven mad about 8 bit games so she deserves a break!
 CF

-- Jonathan’s latest work, Eat Local, is out on DVD this month.
+- Jonathan’s latest work, Eat Local, is out on DVD now.

 - Read interviews with Commodore Format staff here